vmware/terraform-provider-vcf/docs/resources/cluster.md

 ### Optional

 - `cluster_image_id` (String) ID of the cluster image to be used with the cluster
+- `domain_id` (String) The ID of a workload domain that the cluster belongs to.
+You cannot specify a value for `domain_name` if you set this attribute.
+- `domain_name` (String) The name of a workload domain that the cluster belongs to.
+You cannot specify a value for `domain_id` if you set this attribute.
 - `evc_mode` (String) EVC mode for new cluster, if needed.
 One among: INTEL_MEROM, INTEL_PENRYN, INTEL_NEALEM, INTEL_WESTMERE, INTEL_SANDYBRIDGE, INTEL_IVYBRIDGE, INTEL_HASWELL, INTEL_BROADWELL, INTEL_SKYLAKE, INTEL_CASCADELAKE, AMD_REV_E, AMD_REV_F, AMD_GREYHOUND_NO3DNOW, AMD_GREYHOUND, AMD_BULLDOZER, AMD_PILEDRIVER, AMD_STREAMROLLER, AMD_ZEN
 - `geneve_vlan_id` (Number) VLAN ID use for NSX Geneve in the workload domain
 - `high_availability_enabled` (Boolean) vSphere High Availability settings for the cluster